-UNEP’s Executive Director Inger Anderson said finance industry and its future profitability and our very own survival need natural systems.
+UNEP’s Executive Director Inger Andersen said finance industry and its future profitability and our very own survival need natural systems.
 She called for the financial sector to show leadership to address the climate, nature and pollution crises, altering investments away from unsustainable consumption and production patterns, and to stop financing coal.
 She highlighted five essential actions for the finance industry to shift gears: 1.
 Start measuring the impacts of its financing, 2.
 Set real sustainability targets, 3.
 Follow the science 4.
 Align the entire portfolio; and 5.
 Be transparent and accountable.
 She cited the UN-convened Net Zero Asset Owner Alliance and the UN Principles for Responsible Banking’s Civil Society Advisory Body as examples of initiatives that are setting targets, following the science and promoting transparency and accountability.

 European Central Bank President Christine Lagarde warned that there is not enough green finance, and finance that claims to be green may not be green enough.
 More needs to be done because financial markets are probably not measuring risk properly and have not priced it in.
 All central banks have to ask whether taking excessive risk by simply trusting mechanisms that have not priced in massive risks that is out there and results from the impact of our action as human beings on our planet and how we impact the life of future generations by not fighting climate change.
 In the absence of a common shared definition and compulsory disclosure by companies we lack granular information assess whether something is green.
 This calls for intervention from legislators and regulators to correct market failures in green finance.
 One such measure is the EU taxonomy.
-However, more needs to be done to understand what is not green, and variations of green and brown.
+However, more needs to be done to understand what is not green, and variations of green and grey.
 Of €750 billion in bond issuance to be launched from early 2021 onwards to respond to the consequences of the pandemic, 30% will be green investment.